Guide

 If you opened this page, you probably already got a SmartRecruiters quote that felt higher than expected, or you're trying to build a budget before you even schedule a sales call.
 Either way, the public pricing page gives you one number and a contact form.
 That was true in 2025, and it's still true now.

 What changed is everything happening behind that contact form.
-SAP closed its $1.8 billion acquisition of SmartRecruiters on September 11, 2025.
-The platform moved into the SAP Price Book in December.
-A revised licensing structure is expected to land through 2026.
+SAP closed its $1.8 billion acquisition of SmartRecruiters on September 11, 2025, and the two products have been technically merging ever since, with a second and much larger integration release shipping on June 15, 2026.
+SAP partners have also flagged a move into the SAP Price Book and a revised licensing structure, though SAP itself has not confirmed either, so treat that part as trade chatter rather than fact.
 If you're signing a new contract or coming up on renewal, the deal you get today is not the deal your predecessor signed 18 months ago.

 Here's the updated breakdown for 2026: what each tier costs, what drives the total price up, what SAP ownership actually means for buyers, and when a platform this expensive is the wrong answer.